The maximum time for all students to complete a JD degree is six years.

 The Minimum Cumulative GPA for all students is 2.00.

-The written work requirement may be satisfied in any of the following ways:
+The upper division writing ("written work") requirement may be satisfied in any of the following ways:

 - Be aware that successful completion of a writing course is not determined by the student’s grade in the course, but is separately indicated by the professor in the manner specified by the Law School’s administration.
 If you have any questions about the writing requirement, please consult the Office for Law Student Affairs.